Sacred-Geometry/YinYangGenerator/README.md

 ## Basic terms: Ear, Lobe, Eye

 The symbol is built from three circular measurements, all defined relative to the same center point.
-Each Ear's radii initiates at (0,0), the Lobes are positioned at fixed offsets along the vertical axis (+/- 0.5), and the Eyes are then placed at those exact same points.
+The Ear radii originates at (0,0), the Lobes are positioned at fixed offsets along the vertical axis ($\pm 0.5$ 0.5), and the Eyes are then placed at those exact same points.
 Using consistent names for each aspect makes every ratio in the tool (and in this README) unambiguous.

 | Term | What it is | Radius |
 |---|---|---|